 Värmland has a dialect that shares many similarities with the Norwegian spoken in Eastern Norway.
 The alveopalatal fricative is used instead of the palato-velar fricative of other dialects, the lateral tends to be velarized and the intonation is relatively high.

 Norrland is knows for its strongly trilled r, the alveopalatal fricative instead of the palato-velar fricative in many speakers, the deletion of word-final schwa, sentence stress and low intonation.

-Finland has a Swedish dialect which uses a strongly trilled r, unaspirated voiceless plosives, a voiceless alveopalatal affricate instead of an alveopalatal fricative, and a single low back vowel instead of a low back vowel and a low front vowel.
+Finland has a Swedish dialect which uses a strongly trilled r, unaspirated voiceless plosives, a voiceless alveopalatal affricate instead of an alveopalatal fricative, and no pitch accent.

 Swedish has many dialects, but the eight which I have described here are among the best known.
 Many Swedes and Swedish-speaking Finns speak dialects that make it possible to determine where they are from.

 Related languages have a number of words which are similar to one another.
 In the branch of linguistics known as historical linguistics, the...